redsock88/test-inventory-system/README.md

 # test-inventory-system

 A sample application to show off my coding skills.
+I used my time to focus on functionality and debugging, so the aesthetic design is basic.

 Developed in Eclipse using Apache Tomcat and MySQL.